CatMeowlet/basefolder/README.md

        l-container{ … };

-       c-card{}; // *recommend: to specify the basic attribute of a class here and put the rest into variation
+       c-card{ … }; // *recommend: to specify the basic attribute of a class here and put the rest into variation

        p-galleryShowcase{ … };